 Birthdays Cake is important.
 Period.
-And friends, this allergen free birthday cake is not only amazing, it’s a NECESSITY.
+And friends, this allergen free vegan birthday cake is not only amazing, it’s a NECESSITY.

 Because while most people can pick up ready-made cakes at their local grocery store, this isn’t always an option for those avoiding things like dairy, eggs, or even gluten and artificial dyes (can you say child meltdown?).